cloudfoundry/java-cnb/README.md

 * [`tomcat-cnb`](https://github.com/cloudfoundry/tomcat-cnb)

 ## License
-This buildpack group is released under version 2.0 of the [Apache License][a].
+This buildpack is released under version 2.0 of the [Apache License][a].

 [a]: https://www.apache.org/licenses/LICENSE-2.0